 Mr. FERREIRA: It does appear that this motion will succeed by a majority of votes, but I would like to record my protest to it.
 I intend voting against this motion.
 When this matter was discussed at the Estimates meeting this Council got very little assistance from the Officer in charge of that Department.
 In fact we had to extract information from him and that was most unsatisfactory.
 We were told that the contractor who was doing the work for forty years was found to be unsatisfactory.
 Forty years is a long time.
-If it takes Government forty years to discover that a man is unable to carry out his contract, then Government the Department of Government concerned was asleep or careless.
+If it takes Government forty years to discover that a man is unable to carry out his contract, then Government or the Department of Government concerned was asleep or careless.
 When a man has served forty years one should think twice to disregard his claim.
 We were told that this man had no proper equipment.
-At the same time w e informed bу were the Memher.
-Mr. J. hon.
-Nominated A. Luckhoo, that in a private capacity he applied for equipment but his application was turned down by the Control Board.
+At the same time we were informed by the hon.
+Nominated Member, Mr. J. A. Luckhoo, that in a private capacity he applied for equipment but his application was turned down by the Control Board.
 In fact he did not get a proper reply from the Board.
-Today we told of the several failures of the old contractor. but we are not told the reasons for those failures, or of statement from him as to why failed.
+Today we are told of the several failures of the old contractor, but we are not told the reasons for those failures, or of any statement from him as to why he failed.
 We are told that there is a war vote we have a contract being signed and the decision of the Council cast aside.
 I think it is time Members looked to their rights.
-I am not concerned with the parties: I do not know them. and I am not concerned with the amount involved, but I am concerned with the principle, and I propose to vote against the motion
+I am not concerned with the parties; I do not know them, and I am not concerned with the amount involved but I am concerned with the principle.
+It ropose to vote against the motion.